Excel Notebook

 Grouping Dates

-Right-click a date field in Rows → Group → select Year / Quarter / Month.
-This creates a hierarchy without adding helper columns.
+Right-click a date field in Rows → Group → pick Year / Quarter / Month.
+This creates a date hierarchy without needing helper columns.

 Slicers

-Insert → Slicer adds a visual filter button panel.
-Slicers can control multiple pivot tables on the same sheet — right-click the slicer → Report Connections.
+Insert → Slicer adds a panel of filter buttons.
+One slicer can drive several pivot tables on the same sheet — right-click the slicer → Report Connections.

 Conditional Formatting